 Entrepreneurs: Junea Rocha and Cameron MacMullin

 When the founder, Junea, moved to the U.S., she desperately missed her family’s light, fluffy cheese bread.
-Brazilian Cheese Bread is traditionally made with “minas” cheese, which is only available in Brazil, so Junea began experimenting with dozens of cheeses.
-Finally, she accomplished the perfect batch of cheese bread that would make her mother proud.
+Junea began experimenting with dozens of cheeses because the traditional Brazilian Cheese Bread is made with “minas” cheese, which is only available in Brazil.
+Finally, her mother would be proud of the perfect batch of cheese bread that she accomplished.

 They offer 4 uniquely delicious flavors of Brazilian Cheese Bread are great served alongside your favorite meal, enjoyed as after-school snacks, game day munchies, or party appetizers.